gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

    sudo cp gitlab.example.com.key gitlab.example.com.crt /etc/gitlab/ssl/
    ```

-   In the example, the hostname is `gitlab.example.com`, so Omnibus GitLab
+   In the example, the hostname is `gitlab.example.com`, so the Linux package installation
    looks for private key and public certificate files called
    `/etc/gitlab/ssl/gitlab.example.com.key` and `/etc/gitlab/ssl/gitlab.example.com.crt`,
    respectively.
 If you want, you can